centrifuge/documentation/docs/use/pop/index.md

 **How do I submit my POP to Github before moving to a vote?**

-This is rather technical, for the time being, please contact the Centrifuge Governance & Coordination Group ([@ImdioR](https://gov.centrifuge.io/u/imdior) or [@Rhano](https://gov.centrifuge.io/u/rhano)).
+This is rather technical, for the time being, please contact the Centrifuge Governance & Coordination Group.

 **How long does the POP process take to launch a pool on average?**